lumeland/lume.land/docs/advanced/the-data-model.md

 : Configure how some data keys will be merged with the parent data.

 [onDemand](../../plugins/on_demand.md) `boolean`
-: Whether render this page on demand or not.
+: Whether to render this page on demand or not.

 lang `string`
 : The language of the page.